-- 7.4.12 The terrestrial habitat within the survey area was dominated by short grazed improved grassland, which is considered as sub-optimal terrestrial habitat for amphibian species.
-A search of Ordnance Survey maps of the site and up to 500m surrounding the site did not reveal ponds or suitable watercourses within 500m of the site for breeding great crested newts.
-Although great crested newts may be found up to 250m from ponds (and up to 500m from ponds in exceptional circumstances) studies by Jehle and Cresswell & Whitworth have shown that within a great crested newts terrestrial range, the habitat within 50m of the pond supports the majority of a great crested newt population.
+- 7.4.12 The terrestrial habitat within the survey area was dominated by grazed improved grassland, which, when grazed short is considered as less suitable terrestrial habitat for amphibian species due to reduced cover protecting from predators and a reduction in invertebrate food.
+A search of Ordnance Survey maps of the site and up to 500m surrounding the site did not reveal ponds or suitable watercourses within 500m of the site for breeding great crested newts. - 7.4.13 Since the initial survey undertaken in 2015, a neighbour of the site revealed two garden ponds within 500m of the site and an official record of a single great crested newt, as held by the Wildlife Trust and was observed upon a driveway (2012) approximately 64m west of the site boundary.
+However, only one pond has been assessed for its potential to support great crested newts and this was discounted due to it vertical stone/concreted sides reaching approximately 50cm above the water line and ground level.
+The pond did not contain plants, was in the region of 1m across and had two very large carp in.
+The second pond, approximately 304m northwest of the site has not been assessed as yet. - 7.4.1 Although great crested newts may be found up to 250m from ponds (and up to 500m from ponds in exceptional circumstances) studies by Jehle and Cresswell & Whitworth have shown that within a great crested newts terrestrial range, the habitat within 50m of the pond supports the majority of a great crested newt population.
 Dispersal of newts, beyond this zone, is only likely when there is suitable habitat features that link a pond to "optimal" terrestrial habitat.
-Therefore, the likelihood of engagement with newts within the site is considered to be negligible, given that ponds suited to a newts requirement were not noted within 500m of the site. - 7.4.13 Although encountering amphibians and great crested newts is considered to be highly unlikely, it is recommended that a toolbox talk be carried out at the beginning of the construction phase in order that contractors are aware of the steps to take should amphibians and great crested newts be encountered.
+Therefore, the likelihood of engagement with newts within the site is considered to be low, given that ponds suited to a newt's requirement were not noted on the site or within 500m to the south, north, west or east of the site.
+The site is bounded by two roads, north and west, and may provide a partial barrier to venturing onto the site.
+However, it has been advised that eDNA testing (samples collected between 15th April - 30th June) and / or further survey attempts (Mid March - mid June) are undertaken on the pond at least one or two survey seasons prior to site clearance (should the owners permit access).
+This will inform if further survey effort is required on the pond and the site itself.